freedomofpress/securedrop-docs/docs/admin/deployment/tor_pow.rst

 Tor now includes a `proof-of-work (PoW) defense
 <https://onionservices.torproject.org/technology/pow/#general-questions>`_
-against denial-of-service attacks that can be turned on for individual *Onion Services*.
-As of SecureDrop 2.9.0, new SecureDrops have this feature enabled by default, and we encourage all SecureDrop administrators to turn it on for their instances.
+against denial-of-service attacks that can be turned on for individual Onion Services.
+As of SecureDrop 2.9.0, new SecureDrops have this feature enabled by default, and we encourage all SecureDrop Administrators to turn it on for their instances.
 While this measure can't speed up the Tor network as a whole if it's slow, it can protect your SecureDrop from being attacked specifically; and more Onion Services running with this feature helps improve the resilience of the Tor